 Ideally, the GK and USD blanks are not different courses from the blanks above.
-Choose a course to fill one of the blanks above that has USD beside it and one that has GK beside it.
+Choose at least one course to fill one of the blanks above that has USD beside it and at least one that has GK beside it.

 What is the difference between PY205 M and N

 N is for Newtonian (we call it normal).
 It's traditional physics.
 If you had physics in high school, this is the type you had.
-You would calculate the trajectory of a cannonball for example.
+As an example problem, you would calculate the trajectory of a cannonball.

 M is for matter and interaction.
 It's a new teaching method.
-The laws of physics are the laws of physics, but this class teaches them from a molecular physics.
-They use modern teaching techniques and computer simulations written in the Python language.
+The laws of physics are the laws of physics, but this class teaches them from a molecular physics viewpoint.
+They use modern teaching techniques, and computer simulations written in the Python language.

-The statistics show that students in M tend to make marginally better grades than students in N, but students in N tend to make marginally better grades in statics and dynamics since they follow more of the traditional physics approach.
+Assessment statistics show that students in M tend to make marginally better grades than students in N, but students who took N tend to make marginally better grades in statics and dynamics since they follow more of the traditional physics approach.

 The only highly significant thing the assessment statistics have shown is that you shouldn't switch styles from PY205 to PY208.
 If you start with M, it's probably best to stick with M, and the same if true for N.

 BME will accept either form M or N.

-I want to change my major to something other than engineering.
-What should I do?
+I want to change my major into a major other than engineering:

-To change your major, you’ll need to be admitted to the college of your new major.
-Once you have been admitted to the new college, they will give you a piece of paper releasing you from the College of Engineering.
-Take that to the basement of Page Hall.
-Your new college will assign you an advisor.
+To change your major, you’ll need to be admitted to the College of your new major.
+Once you have been admitted to the new college, they will assign you an advisor.
 You should contact your new advisor to guarantee that you’re registered for the best courses for your new major.

 I want to change my major to another engineering major.
 What should I do?